Azer0s/HadesLang/README.md

 [![Build Status](https://travis-ci.org/Azer0s/HadesLang.svg?branch=master)](https://travis-ci.org/Azer0s/HadesLang)

-*Hades is a scripting language built from scratch!*
+*Hades is a scripting/embedding language built from scratch!*
 <br>
 Here are a few examples of the language in action: